lorenzoeusepi77/kubernetes/README.md

   Prerequisite:

+  1) Main:
     - Full network connectivty between Servers and Ansible;
     - Ansible can ssh into all Server and can sudo with no password prompt;
     - Servers have access to the Internet;
     - Servers are time-synchronized;
     - Kuberneter: N°1 "Master" Server
     - Kubernetes: N°1 or more "Edge" Server

-  - On Kubernetes Server:
+  2) On Kubernetes Server:
     - Create User "centos";
     - Configure User "centos" in /etc/sudoers.
 Execute as root:
       #echo "centos  ALL=(ALL)       NOPASSWD: ALL" >> /etc/sudoers

-  - On Ansbile machine:
+  3) On Ansbile machine:
-    - Download the "Kubernetes" playbook from Git and:
+    - Download the "Kubernetes" playbook from Git and: replace /etc/ansible/hosts;

-    - Copy /kubernetes/ansible/hosts and replace /etc/ansible/hosts;
         - Change [clustername] var with your cluster name;
         - Insert your master Server hostname, ip address in [clustername_master]
           - Example: